|The rules presented here are ancillary to the

 accepted, and entered in the ICPC Registration System before the

-coaches present serve as the final authority for resolving all local
+coaches presentwith the input of the other judges, serve as the final authority for resolving all local

 Contest issues which may have implications beyond the local

-site must be referred to the Regional Contest Director immediately for
+site must be referred to the Regional Contest Director and/or Regional Chief Judges immediately for

-- The faculty advisor is responsible for registering the team to
+faculty advisor coach is responsible for registering the team to

 compete at a Site and for certifying that the team meets all